How Call in Studio Works / FAQ

-NOTE: This feature is new and in beta.
-If you experience problems, please report them to firstname.lastname@example.org.
+NOTE: If you experience problems connecting to Zoom or another service, please report them to email@example.com.

-UPDATE (June 2020): Zoom integration requires a paid Zoom account that supports dialing in via telephone.
-In your Zoom settings, make sure 'Audio Type' is set to 'Telephone and Computer Audio' -- otherwise the host will not be able to connect.
+NOTE: Zoom integration requires a paid Zoom account that supports dialing in via telephone.
+In your Zoom settings, make sure 'Audio Type' is set to 'Telephone and Computer Audio' and your password contains only numbers -- otherwise the host will not be able to connect.

-Support for Microsoft Teams has been updated and now requires you to enter the meeting phone number when connecting to the service (as a result, MS Teams is not supported on a trial account).
+Support for Microsoft Teams requires you to enter the meeting phone number when connecting to the service (as a result, MS Teams is not supported on trial accounts).

 Call in Studio requires you to connect your show's audio via our Host Line.
 This can be accomplished with Zoom using our 'Make Outbound Call' feature which can be accessed after you start your show.

 To start your show, go to 'My Shows' and then:

 - Click 'Host Show/Meeting' [for the show or meeting you wish to host, if you have multiple shows and meetings]

 - [confirm/select settings] and click 'Save & Start Show/Meeting'